Rape of Belgium: Later analysis

-A relic of the Great War in Bonnington, Edinburgh.
-It depicts women being assaulted by soldiers.
+The Valour of German Culture 1914 (aka Kultur Panel), (Note: German Kultur: In late-19th- and early-20th-century German intellectual discourse, Kultur was often used in a value-laden sense to denote deep national and spiritual development, encompassing learning, the arts, moral seriousness, and inner discipline.
+It was frequently contrasted with Zivilisation ("civilization"), which in nationalist polemics was portrayed as emphasizing outward polish, material progress, and technical refinement.
+During the First World War, this Kultur–Zivilisation contrast became a prominent rhetorical frame in German public discourse.
+In Allied commentary, particularly following reports of atrocities committed during the invasion and occupation of Belgium, the term "German Kultur" was widely reappropriated in an ironic or sarcastic sense, juxtaposing claims of cultural superiority with acts condemned as violations of civilian norms and international law.
+Contemporary artistic responses to the war, including the emergence of Dada (1916) among German-speaking exiles, rejected not only German nationalist claims but the moral authority of European "culture" itself in the context of industrialized warfare.)
+1915, terracotta bas-relief by William Baxter (1855–1927), 128 Pitt Street, Bonnington, Edinburgh – depicting eighteen figures: German soldiers ("Huns") committing acts of violence against Belgian civilians, including women and children.
+One soldier is wearing an Iron Cross.

 In the 1920s, the war crimes of August 1914 were often dismissed as British propaganda.
 Later, numerous scholars have examined the original documents and concluded that large-scale atrocities did occur, while acknowledging that other stories were fabrications.
 There is a debate between those who believe the German army acted primarily out of paranoia, in retaliation for real or believed incidents involving resistance actions by Belgian civilians, and those (including Lipkes) who emphasize additional causes, suggesting an association with German actions in the Nazi era.

 According to Larry Zuckerman, the German occupation far exceeded the constraints international law imposed on an occupying power.
 A heavy-handed German military administration sought to regulate every detail of daily life, both on a personal level with travel restraints and collective punishment, and on the economic level by harnessing the Belgian industry to German advantage and by levying repeated massive indemnities on the Belgian provinces.
-Before the war Belgium produced 4.4 per cent of world commerce.
+Before the war Belgium produced 4.4 percent of world commerce.
 More than 100,000 Belgian workers were forcibly deported to Germany to work in the war economy, and to Northern France to build roads and other military infrastructure for the German army.